Proportion

 Coat is of moderate length, density and fullness, with a high lustre.
 The ideal coat is straight and flat lying.
 A slight waviness is permissible but the coat is not curly, wooly, short, silky or fluffy.
 The Flat-Coat is a working retriever and the coat mustprovide protection from all types of weather, water and ground cover.

-Solid black or solid liver.
+Color Solid black or solid liver.
 Disqualification - Yellow, cream or any color other than black or liver.

 Shoulders